 - Finance and insurance details are covered and questions answered by one of the Hartman Homes accounting team.

-- A copy of the contract, specifications book and full set of plans are given to the lender.
+- A copy of the Building Construction Agreement, Specifications Book and full set of plans are given to the lender.
 The lender then orders an appraisal and title work.
-This usually takes about 7-10 days.
+The appraisal can usually take up to 14 days to be completed.
 Once completed your loan moves to underwriting, and both a construction and end loan are approved.

-- A closing date is set to close on your initial loan, so permits can be drawn.
+- A closing date is set to close on your initial construction, at which time permits can be applied for.

 - Well, septic and building permits are applied for by Hartman Homes with the perspective city or county.

-- A date is set for the lot closing.
+- A date is set for the lot and construction loan closing.

 - First appointment with the designer is set and outline is delivered.